 No one questioned him.
 We all ran inside, grabbed as much as we could, and set it by the entrance where Cashel was shoveling it in a transport ship and directing it to the spaceport.

 I helped Tammy throw all her stuff in boxes since she wasn't the fastest packer in the galaxy, and Rei took all the food and some weapons.
 Kiko had the rest of the weapons and then helped Cashel pack it into the ship.
 There was no more room for us so Cashel sent it off and we waited for another to arrive.

 "Aki did you grab the mineral cutter?"
 Rei asked, suddenly realizing she didn't grab it.

 "No, I thought you did."
 Kiko replied.

-Rei shook her head.
-Kiko ran back inside the apartment to get it.
+Rei shook her head and Kiko quickly ran back inside the apartment to get it.

 "Aki get down!"
 Rei bellowed toward the apartment.

 Cashel watched the ship lower and stop in front of our place.
 "Tammy get us away from here!" he said urgently.